npechl/lineagespot/docs/README.md

     - `Lineage`: The lineage derived from this specific rule.
     - `Rules`: The corresponding rules
     - `Total`: Number of sub-rules in a rule (Basically, every rule corresponds to a single path in Pangoline's Decision Tree, so it definitely consists of sub-rules at every decision node).
-    - `Tree Overlap`: Number of sub-rules that are met in our data, if we examine them serially.
+    - `Tree Overlap`: Overlapping (pangolin's) sub-rules, by examing them serially.
-    - `Total Overlap`: Number of sub-rules that are met in our data, if we don't examine them serially, but as a general set.
+    - `Total Overlap`: Overlapping (pangolin's) sub-rules, by examing them as a general set.
+    - `Total Overlap Var`: Overlapping (pangolin's) sub-rules, by examing them as a general set and taking into account only the rules created by the identified variants.
-    - `Tree Ratio`, `Total Ratio`: The corresponding ratios, that lie within [0,1].
+    - `Tree Ratio`, `Total Ratio`, `Total Ratio Var`: The corresponding ratios, that lie within [0,1].
 For example, if the number of sub-rules is 5 and four of them are verified (non-serially), the total ratio is `0.8`.
     - `Tree Av.
 DP`: The average value of DP in the positions of the sub-rules that are verified in our data, in a serial way (Tree-way).
     - `Total Av.
 DP`: The average value of DP in the positions of the sub-rules that are verified in our data, in a non-serial way (Total sub-rules).
     - `Av.
 DP`: The average value of DP parameter in our sample.
+    - `Total Sum AD`, `Total Sum DP`: Sum of total AD and DP values of the total overlaping rules (`Total Overlap`).
     - `Number of reads`: The number of reads in our sample.
-    - `Sig`: Significance, indicates at which rate we find the lineage.
+    - `Sig`: A ratio of `Total Sum AD` devided by `Total Sum DP`.

 4. In contrast, the columns in table 2 are:
     - `Lineage`: The lineage
     - `Mean Tree Ratio`: The mean value of the Tree ratio column from all rules that end up to a specific lineage in table 1.
     - `Mean Total Ratio`: The mean value of the Total ratio column from all rules that end up to a specific lineage in table 1.
-    - `Mean Total Ratio Var`: The of Total Ratio values from all rules that end up to a specific lineage in table 1.
+    - `Mean Total Ratio Var`: The mean value of Total Ratio values from all rules that end up to a specific lineage in table 1.
     - `Mean Tree Av DP`: The mean value of Tree AV.
 DP values from all rules that end up to a specific lineage in table 1.
 In our case, it is a column of zeros, but it strictly depends on data.
     - `Mean Total Av DP`: The mean value of Total AV.
 DP values from all rules that end up to a specific lineage in table 1.